genesiscloud/terraform-provider-genesiscloud/docs/resources/filesystem.md

   - If the value of this attribute changes, Terraform will destroy and recreate the resource.
   - The value must be one of: ["ARC-IS-HAF-1" "EUC-DE-MUC-1" "NORD-NO-KRS-1"].
 - `size` (Number) The storage size of this filesystem given in GiB.
-  - If the value of this attribute changes, Terraform will destroy and recreate the resource.
   - The value must be at least 1.
 - `type` (String) The storage type of the filesystem.
   - If the value of this attribute changes, Terraform will destroy and recreate the resource.